Health and Psychosocial Instruments (HaPI)

 Providing teachers, students, and researchers with access to the most comprehensive bibliographic resource for behavioral measurement tools available.

-HaPI is a bibliographic database that contains over 200,000 records providing comprehensive, accurate information about behavioral and psychosocial measurement tools in research across diverse disciplines and professions.
-For over three decades, HaPI has been the premier instrument database for health and psychosocial measurement instruments in the fields of medicine, nursing, psychology, public health, social work, communication, and sociology.
+HaPI is a bibliographic database that contains over 232,000 records providing comprehensive, accurate information about behavioral and psychosocial measurement tools in research across diverse disciplines and professions.
+For nearly four decades, HaPI has been the premier instrument database for health and psychosocial measurement instruments in the fields of medicine, nursing, psychology, public health, social work, communication, and sociology.

 At Behavioral Database Measurement Services (BMDS), we are dedicated to helping researchers, students, and practitioners locate questionnaires, interviews, surveys, and other tests most relevant to their investigations, grant proposals, papers, theses, and dissertations.
 Records in the HaPI database describe what various instruments are designed to assess, along with response formats, sample items, psychometric properties, and much more.
 By providing researchers with access to a vast, unparalleled selection of measurement tools, our goal is to help our database patrons to enhance the quality, reliability, and validity of their measurement techniques.